-The U Bremen Research Alliance (UBRA) is a collaboration between the University of Bremen and twelve federal and state-financed non-university research institutes in Bremen.
+he U Bremen Research Alliance (UBRA) is a collaboration between the University of Bremen and twelve federal and state-financed non-university research institutes in Bremen, Germany.
 It includes research institutes from major German science organizations like the Fraunhofer Society, Helmholtz Association, Leibniz Association, and Max Planck Society, as well as the German Research Center for Artificial Intelligence.
 UBRA focuses on enhancing research and higher education through joint projects, funding proposals, and resource sharing.
 It emphasizes research data management and data science, ensuring data is findable, accessible, interoperable, and reusable (FAIR).
 The alliance organizes events like Research Data Day, which includes lectures, workshops, and networking opportunities to foster collaboration among researchers.
 UBRA also supports the development of a National Research Data Infrastructure (NFDI) and has established a data competence center for the Bremen region.
 UBRA promotes international cooperation and aims to enhance the global visibility of its members.
 It also offers joint appointment procedures and doctoral programs, integrating non-university researchers into the academic environment.
+The alliance is committed to values such as democracy, diversity, and open-mindedness, reflecting its socio-political engagement.